This webpage is not optimized for mobile devices.

 This multimodal framework allows me to examine how sensorimotor state, whole-body movement, and information seeking jointly shape cognition — both within and across species.

-A central component of my work is methods innovation.
+In parallel with my scientific work, I place a strong emphasis on methods development.
 I design and refine tools, hardware, experimental setups, and computational approaches that push the boundaries of what we can measure in naturalistic, freely moving contexts in humans and non-human primates alike.

 ____________________________________________________________________________________________